All Episodes

 How can everything that Barack Obama does be wrong?

-How can he be the antichrist in every single situation?
+How can he be the Antichrist in every single situation?

-Whoever said he's the antichrist.
+Whoever said he's an Antichrist.

 But he is wrong.